2015 Houston Astros season: Summary

 On September 29, 2014, the Astros announced the hiring of A. J. Hinch as the 23rd manager in franchise history, succeeding interim manager Tom Lawless, who had replaced Bo Porter, fired on September 1, 2014.

 On January 6, 2015, results for the National Baseball Hall of Fame and Museum voting revealed that Craig Biggio had been inducted on his third ballot, becoming the first Houston Astro to be so honored.
 He spent his entire professional career as an Astro, from being drafted to retirement, including 20 major league seasons, and held a number of team records and exclusive major league achievements, such as reaching the 3,000-hit club (3,060 total).
 He is the only player in MLB history to reach 3,000 hits, 600 doubles, 250 home runs, and 400 stolen bases.
+Biggio's teammate from the season, pitcher Randy Johnson, was also elected to the Baseball Hall of Fame.